Have Questions regarding Orthodontics?

 “Can a small piece of clear plastic, move my teeth?”
 This is the first question arising in the mind of any patient who hears about invisalign invisible braces for the first time!
 “Three of my friends did invisalign, one was very happy with the final smile and the other two did not get great results.
 Why?
 How can I be sure that it work in my case?”
 This is another question asked by a few and is a very valid one.
 And remember, these are all highly educated, top professionals in their respective field and tech savvy patients, who have done their research on Google before meeting the orthodontist.

 Is Invisalign treatment really unpredictable in terms of results?
 It is a very good question!
-There has been so much hype about clear aligners all over the world and Invisalign has grown to be the biggest and most trusted brand in the aligner world.
-The hype has grown in the last 2 years, as the technology becomes more recognized among dentists and orthodontists.
-In 2019, almost all the orthodontic patients in India and the rest of the world, want to get their smile correction done by Invisalign clear aligners.
+There has been so much hype about clear aligners all over the world.
+The aligners are one of the treatment option for correcting malocclusion.
+Clear aligner usage has grown in the last 2 years, as the technology becomes more recognized among dentists and orthodontists.

-The millions of dollars spent in research and continuous updating of the product makes Invisalign more precise in moving your teeth in the desired way.
+The millions of dollars spent in research and continuous updating of the product makes clear aligners precise in moving your teeth in the desired way.
 Choosing the right invisalign specialist is the key to your treatment success.
 Here is the fact!
-Invisalign works perfectly every single time and gives excellent clinical results, if you choose the right Orthodontist!
+Aligners work perfectly every single time and gives excellent clinical results, if you choose the right Orthodontist!
 An orthodontist who got his invisalign certification 10 years back and another orthodontist who has just got recently certified, are NOT equal in terms of expertise with the product.
 This is the reason why Invisalign awards, rates and certifies doctors according to the number of patients they have actually treated with Invisalign, to help the patients find an experienced provider in their locality!

 The establishment of good functional occlusion and balance is important to prevent future TMJ problems.
 Your orthodontist will work on your clin-check software and try to get the best possible treatment finish and functional occlusion.
 It is not a secret that with experience, the orthodontist will be able to give better and better results with Invisalign & you simply have to find the right one for your treatment!